-Before the introduction of Chicken McNuggets, Mcdonald's found it necessary to hedge against the cost of chicken.
-McDonald's research uncovered two primary items that determined the cost water.
-Hence, an uncontrollable jeopardize introducing the new management objective was to The risk management strategy an option on grain.
-The strategy not an obligation, to purchase of raising chickens - grain and risk in chicken prices could food item.
-McDonald's obtain chicken at a fixed cost. led to the company purchasing gave McDonald's the right, but grain at a known price - the strike or exercise price.
-The approach ensures that Mcdonald's is protected against the risk that grain prices may rise.
+Before introducing Chicken McNuggets, McDonald's found it necessary to hedge against the cost of chickens.
+An uncontrollable risk in chicken prices could jeopardize the introduction of the new food item.
+McDonald's research uncovered two primary items determining the cost of raising chickens: grain and water.
+McDonald's risk management objective was to obtain chicken at a fixed price.
+The risk management strategy led to the company purchasing a grain option.
+The strategy gave McDonald's the right, but not an obligation, to buy grain at a known price - the strike or exercise price.
+The approach ensures that

+McDonald's is protected against the risk that grain prices may rise.
 But, risk management is not free.
 The cost of the grain option resulted in a more considerable cost for the chicken served as nuggets.
 A hedging strategy always adds expense, but it does reduce risk.